akshaybabloo/git-alias/README.md

 ## Usage

-Add the built file to your path, and then run `git-alias`.
+Add the binary file to your path, and then run `git-alias`.
 It will print out a list of aliases, and the commands they run.

 ```bash
 $ git-alias